 - a.
-Working capital limits are availed from The south Indian Bank are as takeover of existing limits from 'The Cosmos Co-Op Bank Ltd', secured by Hypothecation of entire Current Assets of the Company and equitable mortgage of Company land at interest of 9.20 % PA and repayable on demand. - b.
-There has no defualt in repayment of loan and interest as at Balalance Sheet.
+Working capital limits are availed from The south Indian Bank are secured by Hypothecation of entire Current Assets of the Company and equitable mortgage of Company land at effective interest rate of 10.75% PA and repayable on demand. - b.
+There has been no default in repayment of loan and interest as on Balance Sheet date.

-15. Trade payables
+16. Trade payables